Renormalised hydrodynamics in polar chiral active matter: Spectral scaling and disorder-driven vortex clustering in phase-coupled, motile oscillators: Derivation of the hydrodynamic limit

 \subsection{Active acoustic speed}

 At this point, we must address acoustics, as a shallow water vortex diffuses into the medium through sound waves.
-To demonstrate why our Onsager dipole is unable to do so, we first revisit the continuity and momentum equations (Eqs.~\ref{eq:continuity} and \ref{eq:Eumomentum}) using $\rho = R^2$,
+To demonstrate why our inviscid, dynamic dipole is unable to do so, we first revisit the continuity and momentum equations (Eqs.~\ref{eq:continuity} and \ref{eq:Eumomentum}) using $\rho = R^2$,

 and